PSSRA/pssra.github.io/content/join/bylaws.md

 Chapter liaison, secretary, and treasurer shall be elected by approval vote of the Chapter, with the candidate who receives the most approvals obtaining the position for a term of no less than one year.
 They may continue to serve past one year at their discretion if no other members wish to step into the role.
 Elections shall be held within 30 days if more than one member wishes to take on the role at any time following the one year mark of the prior election for that role.

 If any of the CCC roles become vacant via resignation or expulsion, an interim CCC member may be appointed without election by remaining CCC members.
-Interim CCC members may themselves call for an election to become permanent, or other members may call for an election to replace them in the role, at any time.
+Interim CCC members may themselves call for an election to become permanent, or other full members of the Chapter may self-nominate and call for an election to replace them in the role, at any time.

 ## SECTION TWO: LIAISON